Skip to Content

 How to Get Rid of Toned Hair That Turned Purple - Tone Again

-If possible, wait at least a week before applying toner again to avoid damaging your hair.
+If possible, wait at least a week before toning again.
+If your hair feels fragile, book a stylist instead.

 Final Thoughts